What are the best four-wheelers for beginners?

 A decade later, the demand for ATVs was at an all-time high.
 Their capabilities appealed to both recreationalists and farmers, who began turning to ATVs because they required significantly less fuel than tractors.
 Today, we see them most often on the racing track.

 Looking for an ATV for beginners?
 Here’s what to expect:

 ATVs have many uses.
-So before you buy, give some thought to 1) the climate and geography you currently live in and 2) whether you want to live out your sportsmen fantasies, or simply need a vehicle to help you complete some arduous outdoor tasks (in which case, a UTV might suit you better).
+So, before you buy, give some thought to 1) the climate and geography you currently live in, and 2) whether you want to live out your sportsmen fantasies or simply need a vehicle to help you with some arduous outdoor tasks (in which case, a UTV might suit you best).

 No matter what, make sure your beginner ATV is equipped with the following:

 Whether you’re an outdoorsman who lives for the ride, or a rancher with a lot of work to do and a lot of ground to cover, you’ll want to keep an eye out for the following features in a beginner off-road vehicle:

 - 2WD, 4WD, and 4WD “diff-lock”: The real adventurist needs an ATV with two-wheel and four-wheel drive (luckily, most ATVs are designed this way).
 Since you’ll be riding on, you guessed it, all terrains, being able to switch back and forth between the two is pretty important, so look for a vehicle that allows you to do so easily.
 As for ‘4WD differential lock’ (a.k.a. “diff-lock”), this added feature promises stronger traction in those tough-to-get-out-of situations you could find yourself in from time to time.

 - Storage space around the chassis: If you plan to take your ATV on an extended trip, a little extra storage space never hurt anyone.
 If you’re hunting, for example, you’ll want enough storage space to carry along whatever supplies you may need.
 Additionally, a bed may come in handy for transporting large game.